Frequently Asked Questions

 - Starting in 2nd term, use the online Student Centre to add and drop English & Liberal Studies courses.

 - Before your Registration window opens in Student Centre, go to General Education or Liberal Studies tab to preview the courses being offered next term and create a tentative schedule.
-If you have finished EAC150 College English and any required first term courses, you are ready to take electives.
+If you have finished COM101 Communicating Across Contexts and any required first term courses, you are ready to take electives.

 - When registering through Student Centre, be careful that the elective you choose is at the campus you want.
 Also, choose electives from different disciplines to avoid duplicating courses.
 When in doubt, consult your ELS Coordinator!